Cactoidal/GodotEthersV3/DOCUMENTATION.md

               )
 ```

 Identical to `Ethers.send_transaction()`.
-The only difference is that queued transactions will automatically execute in sequence.
+The only difference is that queued transactions will pend in the transaction queue, and automatically execute in sequence.
 The queue is a Dictionary that maps accounts to networks to queued transactions, which means that accounts all have separate queues, and an account will queue transactions independently across networks.

 _____